Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 Step 3.
 Download and register the models.

 Download the models  in the "fullmodel" container to your local machine in the directory of code.
 Do not download the parquet data file with name "vmlSource.parquet" as it is not a model file but an intermediate compute result.
 You can also reuse the model files we have included in the git repository.
 Please visit [DownloadModelsFromBlob.md](https://github.com/Azure/MachineLearningSamples-BigData/blob/master/Docs/DownloadModelsFromBlob.md) for details of downloading the parquet files.
-Register the models as follows:
+Go to the `Model` folder in the CLI and register the models as follows:

 ```az ml model register -m  mlModel -n vmlModel -t fullmodel ```